Charles I. Stengle

-Charles Irwin Stengle (December 5, 1869 – November 23, 1953) was an American newspaperman and politician who served one term as a U.S. Representative from New York, serving one term from 1923 to 1925.
+Charles Irwin Stengle (December 5, 1869 – November 23, 1953) was an American newspaperman and politician who served one term as a U.S. representative from New York, serving one term from 1923 to 1925.

 Biography

 Born in Savageville, Virginia, Stengle attended the public schools.
 In 1890, he graduated from Goldey College (now Goldey–Beacom College) in Wilmington, Delaware.

+Early career

 Stengle served as the chaplain of the Delaware House of Representatives in 1898.
 He then moved to Virginia, working in the newspaper business in Norfolk and Fredericksburgh.
 He moved to New York City in 1910 where he continued his career in journalism until 1917.
 Secretary of the municipal civil service commission of New York City from January 1, 1918, to January 1, 1923, when he resigned.

 Congress

 Stengle was elected as a Democrat to the Sixty-eighth Congress (March 4, 1923 – March 3, 1925).

 He was not a candidate for renomination in 1924 to the Sixty-ninth Congress.